jonathansharman/najan/src/pronouns.md

 The assignable pronouns {jow}, {með}, {paŋ}, and {tsut} have no fixed properties, such as person, number, or gender.
-They can be bound (or rebound) to any unquantified noun phrase, using determiners.
+They can be bound (or rebound) to any unquantified noun phrase, via determiner phrases.